ziwei-jiang/ziwei-blog/content/posts/superquadric/superquadric.md

 ## Example: BB8

-Here is an example of extended superquadric model.
-A untextured BB8 model that is composed of 6 extended superquadrics.
+Here is an example of an extended superquadric model.
+An untextured BB8 model that is composed of 6 extended superquadrics.

 {{< figure align=center src="/posts/superquadric/bb8.gif" width="60%" title="A 3D model of BB-8 made by extended superquadrics">}}